 - Follow Up.
 After introducing and rolling out the policy, be sure to follow up in the weeks and months that follow so your team has a chance to give feedback.
 Then, you can make adjustments accordingly to maximize productivity.

 Telecommuting is now easier and more prevalent than ever and regardless of whether you manage a team of five or 500, communication is always key.
 And with countless free and low-cost tools and products designed to help keep remote employees productive, accountable, and in touch, you no longer have to be relegated to playing taskmaster.
+Learn more about ways to foster a strong company culture in our online managing virtual teams training.

 When implemented well, remote employee monitoring can have an incredibly positive impact on your company.
 By accurately monitoring the time your remote employees spend on client projects, internal tasks, and non-work related items, you can better manage your team so you can instead focus on what matters most: running a better business.